Many young people are either unaware or do not care that

 You may think I'm way over the line here, but I'm not.
 I see how the young people conduct themselves in person, on the street, and on social media -- and it sickens me to the core.
 And what sickens me the most is that they know that they can turn their world around, but they have no desire, no ambition, to take appropriate, decisive action.

-I realize this article is likely to stir up a lot of bad feelings, but that is normal when people hate hearing the truth about themselves.
-But if the truth hurts, wear it, or do something positive to change it, so it doesn't fit you anymore!
+I realize this article might stir up a some bad feelings, but that is normal when people hear a truth that pricks their heart.
+But if the truth hurts, wear it, or make a change for the better so it doesn't prick you anymore!

 20 Wisdom is like a woman shouting in the street; she raises her voice in the city squares.
 21 She cries out in the noisy street and shouts at the city gates: 22 “You fools, how long will you be foolish?
 How long will you make fun of wisdom and hate knowledge?
 23 If only you had listened when I corrected you, I would have told you what’s in my heart; I would have told you what I am thinking.
 24 I called, but you refused to listen; I held out my hand, but you paid no attention.
 25 You did not follow my advice and did not listen when I corrected you.
 26 So I will laugh when you are in trouble.
 I will make fun when disaster strikes you, 27 when disaster comes over you like a storm, when trouble strikes you like a whirlwind, when pain and trouble overwhelm you.
 28 “Then you will call to me, but I will not answer.
 You will look for me, but you will not find me.
 29 It is because you rejected knowledge and did not choose to respect the LORD.
 30 You did not accept my advice, and you rejected my correction.
 31 So you will get what you deserve; you will get what you planned for others.
 32 Fools will die because they refuse to listen; they will be destroyed because they do not care.
 33 But those who listen to me will live in safety and be at peace, without fear of injury.“